g3yt/PSX-Terion/README.md

 Stage_DrawTexRotate(&this->tex_back1, &tex_src, &tex_dst, stage.camera.bzoom, sprite_angle);
 ```

-To use the sprite sheet calculating tool do ```./tools/funkincalc/funkincalc``` in the source code folder
+To use the funkinmultitool do ```./tools/funkinmultitool/funkinmultitool``` in the source code folder

 ## Compilation
 Refer to [COMPILE.md](/COMPILE.md) here